New Brunswick & Grand Manan

 Itinerary

-Day 1: Arrival in Saint John, NB
+Day 1: Arrival in Moncton, New Brunswick

-We leave Moncton early and head to Johnson’s Mills Shorebird Reserve for some morning shorebird watching.
-Even when the tide is low this remarkable area provides excellent views of foraging sandpipers and plovers.
 From here we will make our way to Sackville and spend the rest of the morning exploring the Tantramar Marshes which border onto neighbouring Nova Scotia looking for marsh dwellers like Sora and Virginia Rail, American Coot, Common Moorhen, various waterfowl such as American Wigeon, Northern Pintail and Lesser Scaup plus open habitat species like Northern Harrier, and Nelson’s Sparrow.

-Day 4: Kouchibouguac National Park
+Day 3: Kouchibouguac National Park

 Kouchibouguac National Park is a beautiful assemblage of seashore, salt marshes, barrier beach, boreal forests and acid bogs.
 Here we will hope to catch up with the endangered Piping Plover, which nests here.
 The salt marshes host large numbers of migrating shorebirds including Short-billed Dowitcher, Red Knot and Hudsonian Godwit and sometimes westerners like Baird’s Sandpiper.
 Nelson’s Sparrows nest in the marshes and Northern Gannets fish offshore.

-Day 5: Back to Saint John
+Day 4: Birding Westmorland County to Saint John

-Day 6: Ferry ride to Grand Manan
+Day 5: Ferry to Grand Manan

-We depart early in the morning for Black’s Harbour, about 90 minutes away from Saint John.
-We catch the 60-minute ferry for Grand Manan at Black’s Harbour, docking at North Head on the island.
 The ferry ride itself can be exciting and very productive.
 Seabirds and marine mammals abound and we spend most of the trip watching for wildlife from the salon or on deck.
 Great and Sooty Shearwaters cruise the Grand Manan channel and we have a good chance of seeing Manx Shearwater and, possibly, some rarer species.
 Alcids flush from the ocean’s surface as the ferry passes by, and we look particularly for Razorbills and Atlantic Puffins.
 Arctic and Common Terns are usually in sight throughout the trip.
 Marine mammals can be very exciting, and with luck we could encounter Fin, Minke, and Humpback Whales as we cross the channel.
 Harbour Porpoises should be close inshore at Black’s Harbour and at North Head.
 The ferry ride itself is just one of several opportunities to see marine mammals during the week.

 Once docked, we drive the short distance to our home for the next three days, where we find friendly and comfortable accommodation that caters to naturalists.
 There is a naturalist’s book for entries from guests, a library and a cheery lounge with a fireplace, and a broad veranda for just sitting outside and enjoying the view.
 After lunch, we take a couple of trails close to the inn, to the lighthouse at Swallowtail and to Whale Cove and the pond.
 We look for migrating passerines in the windblown trees en route to the lighthouse and we have a good chance of seeing marine mammals and seabirds off the headland.
 Night on Grand Manan island.

-Days 7-8: Exploring Grand Manan Island
+Days 6-7: Exploring Grand Manan Island

 Exploration of the island’s various birding hotspots.
 We travel to the northern tip of the island to visit several excellent sites.
 We stop at the Whistle and Long Eddy Point, considered the best location on the island for landbirds, before they take off for the mainland and seabirds which forage along the rip tides just offshore.
 We visit Castalia Marsh, a salt marsh that can be very good for shorebirds, especially at high tide; 40 species of shorebirds have been reported here!
 We also visit Ingall’s head, Miller Pond near the island’s tiny airstrip, and Southwest Head for passerines and other boreal residents.